 What the rhetoric of hate around the world establishes, whether it is directed at minorities by the white, or vice versa, is that bad people belong to every group.
 That does not necessarily mean every single person who is Muslim or Black or Afghan or white is bad: and that is not something that should still need to be spelled out.

-However, when the President of the United States has the gall to say that white nationalism is “[not] really” a rising threat after such blatant atrocities have been committed is a testament to just how little Muslim lives matter to the privileged white.
-The fact remains that, in the white supremacist’s mind, all Muslims are terrorists, are ISIS, are jihadis, are violent and hateful and bad—that’s just not true.
+However, when the President of the United States has the gall to say that white nationalism is “[not] really” a rising threat after such blatant atrocities have been committed is a testament to just how little Muslim lives mean to white supremacists.
+The fact remains that, in the white supremacist’s mind, he believed that all Muslims are terrorists, part of ISIS, self-proclaimed jihadis, and are violent and hateful—that’s just not true.

 Yes, terrorists are bad people.
 Some of them are Muslims.
 Some of them are self-important and loathsome white boys.
 Not all of them are treated equally.
 When there is a Muslim attack, it gives power to those who hate them.
 You’re right, it says, all Muslims want to kill you and your loved ones.
 They deserve to be hated and punished.
 When a white boy kills 50 people in cold blood, it is an isolated incident and not at all indicative of a spreading rot in global society.

 The hypocrisy in that narrative is something the Christchurch shootings prove, at the expense of too many lost lives.
 At the end of the day, a shooter in a mosque is the same as a shooter in a church, a synagogue, a temple, a shrine, a school, a street, a house, a club.
-Them belonging to a certain race or religion does not absolve them of what they truly are: a terrorist.
+Their adherence to a certain race or religion does not absolve them of what they truly are.